wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 * Monitor MailChimp account activity
 * Use MailChimp Interest Group/Segments
 * Add MailChimp forms to posts, pages, or categories
-* Set forms to single or double opt-in
+* Set forms to single or double opt-in for MailChimp
 * Send MailChimp welcome email
 * Customize the success message and submit button text
 * Redirect users to a page on submission